 It may not be obvious, but different birds have different feeding habits.
 Robins, blackbirds and wrens are known as ground feeders, so need a bird table.
 Suspended feeders are ideal for greenfinches, tits and sparrows.
 This means apart from considering what to put out for the birds, we also need to think where we are going to put the food.

 Invest in a bird table, feeders, wild bird food containers and nesting boxes, which can provide essential cover during harsh weather conditions.
 Feeding birds in the winter will pay dividends as you will find they become used to visiting your garden for food and during the summer months will help keep your garden free of insects and bugs.

 Find out about shrubs that bear berries during the winter months and choose perennials such as sedum and yarrow that carry seed heads after flowering as these can provide a vital food source for birds and insects.
 Fed up with slugs and snails eating your tender young plants?
 Make your garden hedgehog friendly and you never need worry again as hedgehogs can eat up to 200grams of insects in one night!

-Hedgehogs as their names suggests, live mostly in hedges and in the last decade, their numbers have dropped by an all time low of 25%.
+Hedgehogs as their names suggests, live mostly in hedges.
+In the last decade, their numbers have dropped by an all time low of 25%.
 There are a number of reasons for this including the fact we tend to put up fences rather than grow hedges in our gardens.
-You can provide shelter by creating your own natural woodpile if you don’t keep logs for an open fire or even pile up your autumn leaves in a quiet corner of the garden, under which the hedgehogs will happily burrow.
+You can provide shelter by creating your own natural woodpile even if you don’t keep logs for an open fire.
+You can pile up your autumn leaves in a quiet corner of the garden.
+Hedgehogs will happily burrow under them.
+Hence the reason its always good to check there are no hedgehogs living under leaves if youa re lighting a bonfire.
 There you have it, nothing really complicated is there?
 So what will you do to encourage extra wildlife into your garden?